Disclaimer: This post may contain affiliate links, which means I may earn some money if you click on one at no cost to you.

 From choosing to not buy lunch to skipping out on one haircut and much more.

 Anything that moves the needle forward gets praised and gets reinforced by showing how that great decision helped.

-For example, show the spouse that’s a shopaholic how snowballing the cost of those shoes they didn’t buy helped the family inch one step closer to financial freedom.
+For example, show the spouse that’s a shopaholic how snowballing the cost of those shoes they didn’t buy helped the family get closer to debt freedom.
 And make it a big deal.

 At least until they tell you to knock it off!

 Get Professional Guidance

 If you’re really struggling with getting your spouse on board with your family financial plan after trying these steps, your best option is to talk to a professional.